core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 If in the group the AEAD Algorithm and Pairwise Key Agreement Algorithm are set in the Security Context, the client MUST use the pairwise mode to protect the request, as per {{sec-pairwise-protection-req}}.
 Note that, as defined in {{sec-pairwise-protection}}, endpoints that are members of such a group and that use the Echo Option support the pairwise mode.
 In a group where the AEAD Algorithm and Pairwise Key Agreement Algorithm are not set, only the group mode can be used.
 Hence, requests including the Echo option can be protected only with the Group Mode, with the caveat due to the risk for those requests to be redirected to a different server than the intended one, as discussed in {{ssec-unicast-requests}}.

-The client does not necessarily resend the same group request, but can instead send a more recent one, if the application permits it.
-This allows the client to not retain previously sent group requests for full retransmission, unless the application explicitly requires otherwise.
+The client does not necessarily resend the same request, but can instead send a more recent one, if the application permits it.
+This allows the client to not retain previously sent requests for full retransmission, unless the application explicitly requires otherwise.
 In either case, the client uses a fresh Sender Sequence Number value from its own Sender Context.
-If the client stores group requests for possible retransmission with the Echo Option, it should not store a given request for longer than a preconfigured time interval.
+If the client stores requests for possible retransmission with the Echo Option, it should not store a given request for longer than a preconfigured time interval.
 Note that the unicast request echoing the Echo Option is correctly treated and processed, since the 'kid context' field including the Group Identifier of the OSCORE group is still present in the OSCORE Option as part of the COSE object (see {{sec-cose-object}}).

 Upon receiving the unicast request including the Echo Option, the server performs the following verifications.